Dylan, Van Morrison headline Montreux jazz fest

 Thierry Amsallem, Nobs' partner for more than 20 years, is project manager for the high-resolution digital archive which has technical help from the Ecole Polytechnique de Lausanne (EPFL) and funding from Swiss watchmaker Audemar Piguet.

-"It is a unique collection in the world, live concerts at the same venue by the same organisation," he told Reuters, adding that it included recordings by 4,000 groups.
+"It is a unique collection in the world, live concerts at the same venue by the same organization," he told Reuters, adding that it included recordings by 4,000 groups.

 "We started three years ago and have done 35 percent.
 But we've done the most difficult parts, the old reels which demand more care - Aretha Franklin, Ella Fitzgerald, Miles Davis, Dizzy Gillespie," he said.
 "It should take two more years."